First-timer Road Trip to Okinawa – Part 2

 After about an hour drive from Cape Manzamo, we arrived at the Mihama American Village (Tel: 98-926-5678).
 The venue is a large entertainment complex located in central Okinawa Honto, where many American military bases are located.
 The American themed recreational complexes provide a nostalgic venue for residents of the bases as well as an interesting diversion for the locals.
 You will find it resembles a big American outdoor shopping mall with lots of shops, restaurants, cafes and large parking lots.

 The A&W Ebi Burger with full-sized crunchy shrimps inside!
 You just have to try it.
 And of course with the Root Beer Float.

 This is the spot which I feel best summarises the village – Ferris Wheel and the A&W fast food outlet.
-We only stay here for about an hour as our mind was more centred on reaching Naha city for the famed Kokusai Street and check into our hotel.
+We only stay here for about an hour as our mind was more centered on reaching Naha city for the famed Kokusai Street and check into our next hotel.